How to Find or Create Your ‘Sacred’ Self-Care Space

 You might come up with a brilliant idea, sure, but the end result isn’t the point.
 Giving your brain a break can help you rest up for future challenge and disperse any lingering stress.

-Even if you can't create a sacred physical space, you can turn any space (yes, even a traffic jam) into an SCS by removing distractions, getting intentional, and finding ways to check in with yourself.
+Even if you can't create a sacred physical space, you can turn any space into an SCS by removing distractions, getting intentional, and finding ways to check in with yourself.

 “Placing both of your feet on the ground, as opposed to having your legs crossed, can instantly help to center and ground you,” Landolfi says.